opendilab/DI-engine/ding/docs/source/best_practice/rnn.rst

 You can use either DI-engine's built-in recurrent model or your own RNN model.

 1. Use DI-engine's built-in model.
-DI-engine's discrete network provide RNN support(default to LSTM) for discrete action space environments.
+DI-engine's DRQN provide RNN support(default to LSTM) for discrete action space environments.
 You can easily specify model type in config or set model in policy to use it.